 They Could Be Right For You

 If you think you need reading glasses, you probably do.
-And if an optometrist has recommend some of the lowest power reading glasses but you aren’t sure how much good they could really do, you owe it to yourself to try them.
+And if an optometrist has recommended some of the lowest power reading glasses but you aren’t sure how much good they could do, you owe it to yourself to try them.

 You could be surprised how much difference a pair of unmagnified or low power reading glasses will make in your life.Disclosure: As an Amazon Associate I earn from qualifying purchases.
 This site also participates in and links to other affiliate and advertising programs.
 When you click a link on this page or make a purchase after clicking a link, I may make some money.